1

 • Insurance companies profit from the current system

-• Your car mechanic has better tools than your doctor
+• Your car mechanic has better diagnostic tools than your doctor

 A 1% treaty fixes this by making cures more profitable than treatments.